 Chapters 1 through 3 constitute the dissertation proposal; essentially, a proposal is a concise plan or blueprint for conducting the remainder of one’s research.
 The addition of chapters 4 and 5 represent the final dissertation manuscript.

-See the Proposal and Dissertation Template in the Collegial Cloud (under the “Milestone 2” tab) located on the online Blackboard platform for clarification of the expectations for each chapter.
+See the Proposal and Dissertation Template in the Collegial Cloud (under the “Milestone 2” tab) for clarification of the expectations for each chapter.
 The template serves as a working outline of the typical elements of each section of the dissertation.
 Sections of the Template may be filled in or modified based on the candidate’s dissertation topic, methodology, and/or direction provided by his or her committee chairperson.

 Dissertation Final Defense